obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 ## Generic Classes and Data Attributes

 {: .released }
-Data attributes were introduced in Tasks X.Y.Z.
+Data attributes were introduced in Tasks 3.0.0.

 Each rendered task component (description, priority, recurrence rule etc) includes a **generic class** that denotes this type of component.
 The generic classes are: